DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 If you are not training to teach in these subjects, any support you get will depend on your immigration status.
 [Learn more about fees and funding for non-UK trainees](/non-uk-teachers/fees-and-funding-for-non-uk-trainees).

-## Search and apply for teacher training courses
+## Find and apply for teacher training courses

 Your teacher training course must lead to [qualified teacher status (QTS)](https://www.gov.uk/guidance/qualified-teacher-status-qts).
 Some courses combine QTS with a [postgraduate certificate in education (PGCE) or postgraduate diploma in education (PGDE)](/train-to-be-a-teacher/what-is-a-pgce).
 These are optional: you do not need a PGCE or PGDE to teach in England.